rust-lang/rust/src/doc/rustc-dev-guide/src/salsa.md

 ## What is Salsa?

-Salsa is a library for incremental recomputation.
+`Salsa` is a library for incremental recomputation.
 This means it allows reusing computations that were already done in the past to increase the efficiency of future computations.

-The objectives of Salsa are:
+The objectives of `Salsa` are:
- * Provide that functionality in an automatic way, so reusing old computations is done automatically by the library
+ * Provide that functionality in an automatic way, so reusing old computations is done automatically by the library.
- * Doing so in a "sound", or "correct", way, therefore leading to the same results as if it had been done from scratch
+ * Doing so in a "sound", or "correct", way, therefore leading to the same results as if it had been done from scratch.

-Salsa's actual model is much richer, allowing many kinds of inputs and many different outputs.
+`Salsa`'s actual model is much richer, allowing many kinds of inputs and many different outputs.
-For example, integrating Salsa with an IDE could mean that the inputs could be the manifest (`Cargo.toml`), entire source files (`foo.rs`), snippets and so on; the outputs of such an integration could range from a binary executable, to lints, types (for example, if a user selects a certain variable and wishes to
+For example, integrating `Salsa` with an IDE could mean that the inputs could be the manifest (`Cargo.toml`), entire source files (`foo.rs`), snippets and so on; the outputs of such an integration could range from a binary executable, to lints, types (for example, if a user selects a certain variable and wishes to